 The buyer’s mortgage lender uses the appraisal to determine whether the property is, in fact, worth the loan amount based on criteria such as condition, features, and location.
 Lenders are unwilling to lend more than a certain percentage of property’s worth.
 That way, if the buyer defaults on the loan, the lender can sell the house and get their money back.

-So if, in the appraisal process in Los Angeles, the home’s value is judged by the appraiser to be equal to or greater than the sale price, you are very likely to get the loan amount you need.
+So if, in the appraisal process in Riverside, the home’s value is judged by the appraiser to be equal to or greater than the sale price, you are very likely to get the loan amount you need.
 But if it appraises for less than the offered and accepted price, your lender will likely reduce the loan amount, and you may not be able to buy the house.

 In addition, according to real estate experts, federal appraisal guidelines specify that lenders can’t pick and choose the appraisers they want to use.
 Usually, the appraiser is selected randomly from a group of qualified appraisers.
 The idea here is to promote fairness and impartiality.